xlfdll/TaskTimer/README.md

 ## System Requirements
 * .NET Framework 4.7.2

-[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) is needed for running in other versions of .NET Framework.
+[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) is needed for running on other versions of .NET Framework.

 ## Usage
 1. Run the program